kvfrans/kgpt/README.md

 # kgpt

 `kgpt` is a tiny utility that can integrate AI assistance into your development process.
+It can help generate terminal commands, code snippets, or automatically fix small errors.
+I built this tool for myself, but you can use it!

 Install it with:
 ```
 pip install git+https://github.com/kvfrans/kgpt.git